natefinch/npf/docs/API.md

 This endpoint returns a macaroon in JSON format that can be passed to third parties to allow them to access the charm store on the user's behalf.
-The entity id must be added as a url encoded parameter and is added as a first party "is-entity" caveat to restrict the usability of the returned macaroon, so that third parties can only access a given charmstore entity with a the specified id.
+If the "id" parameter is specified (url encoded), the returned macaroon will be restricted for use only with the entity with the given id.

 A delegatable macaroon will only be returned to an authorized user (not including admin).
 It will carry the same privileges as the macaroon used